 Fuse: Ben Prendergast

-Fuse was introduced in Apex Legends Season 10 and is voice by Aussie actor Ben Prendergrast.
+Fuse was introduced in Apex Legends Season 8 and is voiced by Aussie actor Ben Prendergast.
 Like Johnny Young, he is also a gamer and can be found on Twitch streaming Apex Legends and most likely playing as Fuse.

-He has also worked on various other games such as Hades, Fallout, and Star Wars Resistance and starring on-screen and on-stage for shows like Preacher and Frontier.
+He has also worked on various other games such as Hades, Fallout, and Star Wars Resistance and starred on-screen and on-stage for shows like Preacher and Frontier.

 Gibraltar: Branscombe Richmond

-The defensive brute that is Gibraltar is voice by Branscombe Richmond, who has a mixed heritage of English, Native American, Native Hawaiian, French, French Polynesian, Spanish, and Portuguese.
+The defensive brute that is Gibraltar is voiced by Branscombe Richmond, who has a mixed heritage of English, Native American, Native Hawaiian, French, French Polynesian, Spanish, and Portuguese.